Hadronic Spectra from Deformed AdS Backgrounds: Hadronic Spectra for vector mesons

 \subsection{Results for vector mesons spectra}

-Here in this subsection we are going consider the case $J=1$.
-Then recalling $M^2_5 = (\Delta - p) (\Delta + p - 4)$, now identifying $M_5$ as the vector meson bulk mass, the index of $p-$form as total angular momentum ($p=J=1$) for the vector meson and $\Delta$ as the conformal dimension, which is $\Delta = 3$ since each quark contributes with $3/2$.
-Finally one can rewrite Eq.\eqref{eom_vec_6} as:
+We consider the case $J=1$.
+Then, recalling that $M^2_5 = (\Delta - p) (\Delta + p - 4)$, and identifying $M_5$ as the vector meson bulk mass, the index of $p-$form as total angular momentum ($p=J=1$) for the vector meson and $\Delta$ as the conformal dimension, which is $\Delta = 3$ as each quark contributes with $3/2$.
+Finally, we rewrite Eq.\eqref{eom_vec_6} as:

 with $B(z) = - A(z)$ and $M^2_5=0$ for vector mesons.